cse110-sp26-group03/group03-AI-Slot-Machine/step1/candidate-007/metrics.md

 | Files produced (count and names) | 3 (index.html, style.css, app.js)  |
 | Lines of code | ~530 |
 | Runs in browser? | Yes |

+The app looked alright.
+The rool animation was a little weird.
+There was a lack to details as compared to the other results but no major flaws.